microbit-foundation/dev-docs/hardware/1-3-revision.md

 ### Magnetometer

 The magnetometer is a separate chip that provides magnetic field strength sensing.
-A software algorithm in the standard runtime uses the on board accelerometer to turn these readings into a board orientation independent compass reading.
+A software algorithm in the standard runtime uses the on-board accelerometer to turn these readings into a board orientation independent compass reading.
 The compass must be calibrated before use, and the calibration process is automatically initiated by the runtime software.
 This device is connected to the application processor via the I2C bus.